konsultant/konsultant/README.md

 - 👋 Hi, I’m @konsultant
-- 👀 I’m interested in web
+- 👀 I’m interested in web technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ruby on rails
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on someone who interested in RoR
-- 📫 How to reach me ...
+- 📫 You can ask me here about something

 <!---
 konsultant/konsultant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.